The Ledge

 EXT.
 WOMAN ON THE STREET

 She walks coolly along, tall, thin and swift, disregarding the dirty streets and acknowledging no one.
-She is an emissary of his eye in the world and can only perceive others like her; thus she does not see most people she passes.
+She is an emissary of his eye out here and can only perceive those like herself.

 WOMAN